ourparentcenter/micro-quasar/README.md

 - Single-spa app (root)

 ## Usage
-- yarn or npm install in all apps (header, left-drawer, main, root)
+- yarn or npm install in all apps (header, left-drawer, main, root) - this project makes use of yarn natively and a prepare command has been added to project base package.json for convenience.
+If you are using npm then you must npm install in each app folder manually.
 - add quasar to global packages
 - start each app (quasar dev for all save root app, yarn or npm start in root app)
 - browse to http://localhost:9000